gosexy/gettext/README.md

 ## gosexy/gettext

-``gosexy/gettext`` is a wrapper of [GNU gettext][1], an internationalization and localization library for writing multilingual systems.
+Go bindings for [GNU gettext][1], an internationalization and localization library for writing multilingual systems.

 ## Requeriments

 The GNU C library.
 If you're using GNU/Linux, FreeBSD or OSX you should already have it.

 ## Installation

-Just pull from the repository:
+Use `go get` to download and install the binding:

 ```sh
 % go get github.com/gosexy/gettext